Trump calls New York Times report that he avoid paying taxes 'totally made up'

 “I’m under audit,” Trump said Sunday.
 “They’re doing an assessment.”

-A lawyer for the Trump Organization, Alan Garten, also denied to the New York Times that the president paid such a small amount of taxes – saying in a statement to the news organization that Trump "has paid tens of millions of dollars in personal taxes to the federal government, including paying millions in personal taxes since announcing his candidacy in 2015.”
+A lawyer for the Trump Organization, Alan Garten, also denied to the New York Times that the president paid such a small amount of taxes – saying in a statement obtained by Fox News that Trump "has paid tens of millions of dollars in personal taxes to the federal government, including paying millions in personal taxes since announcing his candidacy in 2015.”

+“The New York Times’ story is riddled with gross inaccuracies.
+Over the past decade the President has paid tens of millions of dollars in personal taxes to the federal government," Garten said.
+"While we tried to explain this to the Times, they refused to listen and rejected our repeated request that they show us any of the documentation they purport to be relying on to substantiate their claims."

+He added: "Obviously this is just part of the Times’ ongoing smear campaign in the run up to the election.”

 The New York Times did not release the copies of Trump’s tax filings they had received, saying they were protecting sources.